 - increase in the force of inspiratory muscles during intensive exercise training for athletes

 - increased endurance in patients with improvements in some lung function parameters

 - reduced medication and improved quality of life in people with chronic diseases.

 The claimed goal of respiratory and inspiratory muscle training is to improve oxygen transport.
+But none of these studies explained the real causes of health improvements since these causes lie in a different realm.
 Let us consider problems with oxygen transport for sick people with dyspnea (shortness of breath) at rest.

 Dyspnea and oxygen transport

 Dyspnea in patients, and in some degree in competing or training athletes, is virtually always accompanied by inefficient oxygen transport and resultant tissue hypoxia.
 While inspiratory muscle training is focused on mechanical effects, we are going to focus on cellular effects related to the mechanism of oxygen transport.

 People with heart disease, asthma, diabetes, COPD and many other conditions, have greatly elevated minute ventilation at rest: about 2-3 times more than the medical norm.
 (The norm is 6 L/min for a 70-kg man.)
 This has been known to clinical physicians for decades and proven by dozens of studies.
 What are the effects?